Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 something a user would never do when interacting with `FancySubmitButton`.

-A better approach would be to test the user interactions on `FancyForm` that would cause `FancySubmitButton` to re-render with the `disabled` prop set to `true`.
+A better approach would be to test the user interactions on `FancyForm` that would cause `FancySubmitButton` to re-render with the `disabled` prop set to `false`.
 In this case, that means typing into the two input fields, so the RTL version of this test would be:

 ```dart